camligorkem/cs269-lsml-project/README.md

 __Global numbers to run on experiments:__

 --prune_percent=10
 --prune_iterations=35

+We should set --end_iter is the number of epochs trained in each pruning iteration.
+We should pick it based on our dataset since MNIST might be more quickly overfit than bigger/complex datasets.
+Don't stick with default since it is 100 and very big for small datasets.
+For MNIST, we can make it around 12.

 Also make sure to run same experiment with both --prune_type=lt and --prune_type=reinit.